FICTION | Honor

 From the moment I saw you, I knew you were different, and, whilst I’m far from the only one in our battalion to have noticed this, I like to think that I was the first.
 Whilst the other conscripts – callow youths and scarcely-bearded boys drawn from various parts of China – swaggered and blustered about defending the motherland, bragged that they’d be the man to kill Shan Yu, you kept your counsel, supremely confident.
 Whilst some others trembled at the thought of facing their first Hun berserker in battle or pissed themselves before Commander Tung and the drill instructors, your hands were always steady, and you seemed to fear neither the enemy nor the officers.
 Whilst the rest of us raw recruits were pretending to be more than we were – peasants pretending to be warriors, boys pretending to be men – you were the only one who seemed to be pretending to be less than he was – like a tiger pretending to be human.

-I recall our training: how effortless it was for you, how you sprang up the hills like a deer whilst the rest of us wheezed and panted and cursed, how you knocked all your opponents to the ground the first day of training, and the drill instructor too, how you put an arrow into the eye of a dummy at 350 yards, and even then it seemed like you weren’t trying, that this was the least of your powers, that you were, in fact, holding back.
+I recall our training: how effortless it was for you, how you sprang up the hills like a deer whilst the rest of us wheezed and panted and cursed, how you knocked all your opponents to the ground the first day of training, and the drill instructor too, how you put an arrow into the eye of a dummy at three-hundred and fifty yards, and even then it seemed like you weren’t trying, that this was the least of your powers, that you were, in fact, holding back.

 Oh, and I knew you were a woman, too – and this I was the first, indeed, the only one to notice.
 There were many dead giveaways – and in retrospect I marvel at how blind everyone else was not to notice – the delicacy of your features, the slenderness of your figure, the strange tension I felt when we were close together.
 And, of course, there was your peculiar habit of bathing alone, late at night when you thought everyone else was asleep.